PraneethSandaruwan/Covid-19-Data-Analysis---Excel/README.md

 Pivot tables
 Creating dashboard

-# Data Collection
+# Data Credits
 Data were collected from kaggle.
-Data link can be given upon a request.

-# Project File
-The project file can be given upon a request.
+We gratefully acknowledge their work.